Nvidia Pascal GPU, DX12 and VKD3D: Slideshow time!

 Still, I could imagine getting somewhere around 30 FPS on low-to-medium settings, and use FSR if necessary to get to better framerates.
 Nothing prepared me for the performance I was about to experience.

 1 FPS at the launch cutscene.
 At first I thought there was something wrong… Maybe I was using an old version of Proton?
-No, 6.3-7 (or 6.3-8 at the time of publication), seems about right… Switching to ProtonGE: not better.
+No, 6.3-7, seems about right… Switching to ProtonGE: not better.

 Alright, then Proton Experimental is probably going to make things a little better?
 Who knows?